 29. At least four players from each team are to be present at 7.30 p.m.
 Captains of home teams are to ensure that tables are brushed and ironed beforehand so that a prompt start may be made.
 If any match has not started by 7.45 p.m. this fact should be noted on the result card and the reason stated.
 The captain of the team responsible for the late start is invited to put his reasons in writing to the Honorary Secretary or Results Secretary so that the Executive Committee may make a decision based on the relevant facts at its next meeting.
 The penalties for a late start may be up to a maximum of four points deducted and a minimum fine of £10.00 if no defence is offered.

-30. Pairings (who plays whom) are decided by draw in all league games.
+30. Pairings (who plays whom) are decided by drawing names in all league games.
+Captains MUST NOT determine their playing pairings from the outset.
 Team captains are empowered to change the pairing by mutual consent in order to allow for a player wishing to leave early or arrive after the start of the match.
-No other alteration may be made except for the inclusion of a reserve, whose name must be included by 9pm - at which time players who have not started their games must be present or be automatically disqualified.
+No other alteration may be made except for the inclusion of a reserve, whose name msut be included by 9pm - at which time players who have not started their games must be present or be automatically disqualified.

 32. The result card is either to be completed in order in which the matches are played or "marked up" so that the order of matched can be seen

 33. In the event of a dispute, a team captain who does not feel justified in signing a result card as a true record should sign, writing "under protest", and make his complaint to the Honorary Secretary or Results Secretary within 7 days so that the Executive Committee may adjudicate on the matter.
 If an investigation is to be carried out which may possibly lead to disciplinary action, then a representitive of all interested parties is to be invited to attend.